ibonelli/sosbase/steps.md

 commit47:
 	Leaving the list a bit better formated and still missing buttons functionality.

+## Eliminar Tarea en el UI (02:28:15)

+commit44:
+	We now have a successful delete which show on console the 204 status and no data (the REST was built like that).

 ## To Watch Continue when finished...

 React c/ Hooks